 Since most Mott insulators such as the parent compounds of high-Tc superconductors and CMR manganites have long range AF order, it is natural to ask what role magnetism has, if any, on the anomalous properties of these materials.
 Neutron magnetic scattering can determine the energy and momentum dependence of the imaginary part of the dynamical susceptibility or c"(Q,w), information crucial in addressing this question.
 For copper oxides, since superconducting state is obtained after electron- or hole-doing into the AF state with exchange coupling J, the same coupling could lead to the formation of spin singlets, a prerequisite for superconductivity.
 While the origin of these two phenomena appear to be related, it is hard to imagine a greater difference in the physical properties between an insulator and a superconductor.
 The central problem of high-Tc superconductivity is to understand the precise relationship between these two fundamental states of matter and the phase transition between them.
 Such an understanding would give a unified description of the phase diagram of the high-Tc cuprates and related materials such as organic superconductors and heavy fermion superconductors, and reveal the origin of the pseudogap physics in the underdoped regime.
 The focus of our program is to use neutron scattering to understand the fundamental properties highly correlated electron materials.

 Created by Serena Dai and Alice Gu, 2005.
 Updated October 2013 by Yu Song.
+Updated 2024 by Nursel Eski.
 Currently managed by Lebing Chen.

 Understanding how MIT occurs echo in TMOs poses one of the most profound intellectual challenges in the physical sciences today.
 This is because TMOs are often characterized by physical complexity resulting from the coexistence and competition between different kind of order involving charge, orbital, lattice, and spin degrees of freedom.
 The relationship between these degrees of freedom is often synergistic and non-linear.
 The complexity of TMOs is directly responsible for their tunability.
 The balance between competing phases is very subtle and small changes in the composition and/or external condition can produce large changes in the physical properties.
 For example, while it is well-known that hole-doped (p-type) high-Tc superconductivity arises from doping a Mott insulating phase with static long-range AF order (Fig. 1), superconductivity in electron-doped (n-type) materials can only be realized after annealing the as-grown sample in argon environment to remove excess oxygen.
 Therefore, a minor change in oxygen concentration can induce MIT and superconductivity in the n-type copper oxides.
 Although 17 years have passed since their discovery, understanding the microscopic mechanism which is responsible for the amazing properties of these copper oxides is still at the frontier of condensed-matter physics.
 Similarly, MIT transition can also occur in CMR manganites by either application of a magnetic field or changes lattice disorder.